Modular mojo: Toyota re-engineers its appeal

 Kato said this would allow Toyota’s group suppliers to sell the parts to other automakers, boosting their competitiveness and benefiting Toyota.

-To that end, Toyota said in November it would consolidate the development and production of diesel engines, manual transmissions and brakes at three group suppliers, helping top-tier firms such as Denso (6902.T) and Aisin Seiki (7259.T) focus on cutting-edge technologies and compete with global rivals such as Bosch [ROBG.UL] and Continental (CONG.DE).
+To that end, Toyota said in November it would consolidate the development and production of diesel engines, manual transmissions and brakes at three group suppliers, helping top-tier firms such as Denso and Aisin Seiki focus on cutting-edge technologies and compete with global rivals such as Bosch and Continental.

 For the first time, Toyota will also add an official from both Denso and Aisin Seiki to its executive line-up next month.